 The Responsible Entity has discretion to waive or reduce the buy/sell spread where the Fund incurs no costs, or reduced costs.
-Investors will be provided with notification of any changes to the buy/sell spread via the Fund's website at www.antipodes.com.
+Investors will be provided with notification of any changes to the buy/sell spread via the Fund's webpage.